 Good.

-And I think the day that we start uh saying the constitutional principles are extreme, then we're in real trouble.
+And I think the day that we start saying the constitutional principles are extreme, then we're in real trouble.

-Unlike uh most others, if you look at uh other Western nations, uh the French Constitution dates back to the fifties and uh so does the Italian Constitution, Spanish Constitution dates back to the 70s.
+And like most others, if you look at other Western nations, the French Constitution dates back to the 50s, and so does the Italian Constitution.

 They're very good at subverting it.

-They're very good at finding judges who will claim to be able to detect rights uh to uh partial birth abortion or gay marriage or whatever in the Constitution, and they think it's just something to be gamed and not a document of fundamental truths.
+They're very good at finding judges who will claim to be able to detect rights to partial birth abortion or gay marriage or whatever in the Constitution.

 Exactly right.